Kayak Adele Island Birdsong & Seals

 Your choice for: most variety with less paddling effort.
-Min age 12 years.
-Cruise into the sheltered waters of the Astrolabe Roadstead.
-Kayak to Adele Island wildlife sanctuary.
+Include a walk.
+Kayak from Observation beach to Adele Island wildlife sanctuary.
 Min age 12 years.

 - Best For: Adele Island wildlife sanctuary

 - Cruise: Kaiteriteri-Observation Beach

 - Start: 9.00 am or 12.30 pm

 - Finish: 2.40 or 4.15 pm